7 Sampling

 We now provide the mathematical details for this problem.
 We assume that for the chocolate-covered almonds’ weight the population mean and standard deviation are given by \(\mu_1\) and \(\sigma_1\) and for the chocolate-covered coffee beans’ weight the population mean and standard deviation are given by \(\mu_2\) and \(\sigma_2\).

-Our sampling exercise has now two components.
+Our sampling exercise has two components.
 First, we take a random sample of size \(n_1\) from the almonds’ bowl and find the sample mean.
-As we did before, we can let \(\overline X_1\) represent the possible values that the sample mean can take for each possible sample.
-Second, we let \(n_2\) represent the sample size used for samples from the coffee beans’ bowl and the random variable \(\overline X_2\) represent the possible values that the sample mean can take for each possible sample.
+We let \(\overline X_1\) represent the possible sample mean values for each possible almond sample.
+Then, we let \(n_2\) and \(\overline X_2\) represent similar quantities for the coffee beans’ bowl.
 To compare these two sample means, we look at the difference, \(\overline X_1 - \overline X_2\).
 The distribution of \(\overline X_1 - \overline X_2\) is the sampling distribution of the difference in sample means.

 The expected value and standard error of \(\overline X_1 - \overline X_2\) is given by \(\mu_1 - \mu_2\) and